Science Based Targets

 - Flemming Lynge Nielsen, Sustainability Director, Danfoss

-- Rune Joergensen, Sustainability Programme Manager, Chr.
+- Rune Joergensen, Head of Sustainability & ESG, Chr.
 Hansen

-- Svend Brun Hansen, Senior Environmental Advisor, Ørsted
+- Svend Brun Hansen, Lead Environmental Advisor, Ørsted

 - Wouter de Groot, Head of Sustainability, FLSmidth